 Make sure your footwear offers solid traction, as loose rocks and shifting soil are practically guaranteed no matter where you happen to be roving.
 Hiking poles, while not a necessity, can lend a little extra stability and can be a big help when testing your next step.

 Universal trail etiquette dictates that hikers stick to their chosen trails at all times.

 It’s considered bad form to ignore the path that’s clearly laid out for you and go off on your own.
 Why, you ask?
-Because this sort of behavior can destroy vegetation and create or worsen soil erosion, which can in turn have harmful effects on indigenous plant and animal life.
+Because this sort of behavior can destroy vegetation and create or worsen soil erosion, which can, in turn, have harmful effects on any type of plant and animal life.
 This is the last thing we want.

 You might occasionally be able to make out a faint footpath running up the middle of a switchback, but these are generally made by either park authorities or scoundrels who break the rules.
 Either way, you shouldn’t follow their example.